Our Work > Research & Grants

 Advancing indigenous Knowledge, research and development, strengthened by global collaboration

-The International Network for Indigenous Health Knowledge and Development (INIHKD) is a global alliance of Indigenous researchers, practitioners, scholars, and advocates from Aotearoa/New Zealand, Hawai‘i, the United States, Canada, and Australia.
+The International Network for Indigenous Health Knowledge and Development (INIHKD) is a shared waters alliance.
+Our global alliance is made up of Indigenous researchers, practitioners, scholars, and advocates from Aotearoa/New Zealand, Hawai‘i, the United States, Canada, and Australia.
 Established in 2003, INIHKD fosters transnational partnerships that center Indigenous-led research, ancestral knowledge systems, and community-led health solutions.
 Through knowledge exchange, evidence-based advocacy, and culturally grounded practice, INIHKD works to transform health systems and policies impacting Indigenous peoples worldwide.
 The network serves as a vital bridge between communities, academia, policy, and development — creating opportunities for shared learning, innovation, and impact.

 5 nations